 A very popular day trip is to take the family out to the Molokini Crater and Turtle Town on a snorkel sail.The Molokini Crater is the half-rim of a dormant volcano that rises above the ocean waters a few miles off the coast of southern Maui.The crater is a marine preserve and is full of spectacular coral and abundant with exotic sea life.You may get lucky enough to see a small White-Tip Reef Shark swim along the bottom.They never bother any of the snorkelers.This is also a great place to scuba dive.Tutle Town is just off the shore between Makena and Wailea.
 It's a reef that is home to giant Green Sea Turtles.
 There are many excursion companies that have daily sails to the crater and Turtle Town.Many of them are located at the Ma'alaea Harbor north of Kehie.One of the best excursion trips is by "Pride of Maui."If you want to dive, Maui Dive Shop provides dive and snorkel trips to Molokini, Turtle Town, as well as several other popular dive and snorkel spots.
 The Ma'alaea Harbor, as well as Lahaina Harbor, is a great place to get a deep sea fishing charter.Maui has some of the best fish and the sport fishing is excellent.

-While visiting Ma'alaea Harbor, children love the aquatic education experience at the Maui Ocean Center Aquarium Park in Ma'alaea.The aquarium features a clear acrylic tunnel through a 750,000-gallon open ocean exhibit.You will find exhibits of living native ocean coral, interactive touch pools, green sea turtles, various regional tropical fish, and experience close encounters with sharks and stingrays.At the Ma'alaea Harbor you can grab a casual lunch at Buzz's Wharf.They have good shrimp dishes.
+While visiting Ma'alaea Harbor, children love the aquatic education experience at the Maui Ocean Center Aquarium Park in Ma'alaea.The aquarium features a clear acrylic tunnel through a 750,000-gallon open ocean exhibit.You will find exhibits of living native ocean coral, interactive touch pools, green sea turtles, various regional tropical fish, and experience close encounters with sharks and stingrays.At the Ma'alaea Harbor you can grab a casual meal at the local shops.

 MANELE BAY, FOUR SEASONS